Share your waste-saving tip for a chance to win $100

 - Find a thrift, consignment or pawn shop.
 Check out Zero Waste Yukon’s Re-use Guide to donating and locating used goods in Whitehorse

-- Host a clothing swap.
+- Host a clothing swap with your social bubble.

 - Have a garage sale.